EduardoBrito97/study-playground/study-go-kotlin-spring-boot/Annotations.md

 ---
 **NOTES**

 When using Intellij, you can use the JPABuddy tool to autogenerate migrations for flyway.

+Although it's not available on Spring Initializr, you can add the ```springdoc-openapi-starter-webmvc-ui``` dependency to your project to have a Swagger UI for your API.
+It will automatically generate the documentation for your API based on the annotations you use in your code.

 ---